An expat guide to healthcare and health insurance in Nigeria

 An international health insurance policy is highly recommended in Nigeria, in order to seek treatment abroad in case of a serious medical problem.
 You should check with your insurance company or employer that your policy includes emergency evacuation abroad.
 Furthermore, most medical facilities require payment in advance.
 Health insurance helps to avoid having to make up-front payments, which can sometimes be very high.

 If you would like wider financial protection in the event of stopping work due to an accident or disabling illness, Expat Assure can also advise you on expat life insurance for Mexico and income protection.
-To find out more, please, read our page on income protection and life insurance for expatriates.
+To find out more, please, read our pages on expat life insurance and expat income protection.

 What is the best health insurance for expats in Nigeria

-The best health insurance in Mexico for another expat might not be the best for you as everyone has different needs and criteria.
+The best health insurance in Mexico for one expat might not be the best for you as everyone has different needs and criteria.

 In order to find which one is the it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Mexico, alongside other parameters.